What our William Bradford and Plymouth Colony lesson plan includes

-One of the subjects they will talk about is the Mayflower Compact and its political influence.
+One of the subjects you will talk about is the Mayflower Compact and its political influence.
 But apart from the facts, students will also examine the myths about Plymouth Plantation.
 They will learn that sometimes the things they learn in history may not be accurate.
 Students will have to research some of the questions the lesson presents to find the facts.
 They will also have to determine whether or not their sources are primary sources.

 The lesson shares a brief history of William Bradford’s life.
 It describes how his parents died when he was young.
 As a result, he was raised by relatives.
 He grew to be a respected leader and helped the congregation pursue freedom in the New World.